An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 Diagnostic Criteria for Migraine

-A diagnosis of migraine is usually made on the basis of repeated attacks (at least 5) that meet the following criteria:
+A diagnosis of migraine is often made on the basis of repeated attacks (at least 5) that meet the following criteria:

 Try to recall what seems to bring on the headache and anything that relieves it.
 Keeping a headache diary is a useful way to identify triggers that bring on headaches, as well as to track the duration and frequency of headache attacks.
 Some tips include: